Shakthivelms8/dp-420-cosmos-db-dev/instructions/14-functions.md

+# Module 7 - Integrate Azure Cosmos DB SQL API with Azure services

-# Lab 2: Process Azure Cosmos DB SQL API data using Azure Functions
+## Lab 2: Process Azure Cosmos DB SQL API data using Azure Functions

 The Azure Cosmos DB trigger for Azure Functions is implemented using a change feed processor.
 You can create functions that respond to create and update operations in your Azure Cosmos DB SQL API container with this knowledge.
 If you have implemented a change feed processor manually, the setup for Azure Functions is similar.

 In this lab, you will

-## Create an Azure Cosmos DB SQL API account
+### Task 1: Create an Azure Cosmos DB SQL API account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
 Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.